gbmhunter/blog/content/programming/languages/c/header-guards.md

 ## The #import Method

-The third and final way is to use the #import directive instead of #include.
+The third and final way is to use the #import directive instead of `#include`.
 However, this is only considered standard in Objective-C, **and is deprecated in both C and C++**.

-Problems arise because the user must know that the header must be only included once, and use the #import directive rather than #include.
+Problems arise because the user must know that the header must be only included once, and use the `#import` directive rather than `#include`.

 ```c
 // A C file